leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: retinaldetachment-treatment_general-retina
 - How is retinal detachment treated?
+- What should I do if I have retina detachment
+- how to cure retinal detachment
+- what is the bubble in retinal detachment for
+- how to stop retinal detachment
+- can i do surgery for retinal detachment
+- are there eye drops for retinal detachment
+- do i have to treat retinal detachment
+- how important is treating retinal detachment
+- can i leave a retinal detachment there
+- How to repair retina if I have retinal detachment
+- Is retina detachment operation risky
+- What is the chance of success for retinal detachment operation
+- Can I travel if after retina surgery
+- How long must I put my head down after retina surgery
 - How can retinal detachment be treated?
 - What are the treatment options for retinal detachment?
 - How do I treat retinal detachment?